CharlesHolbrow/midi-help/README.md

 _(Coming soon)_

 ## Contributing
-In lieu of a formal styleguide, take care to maintain the existing coding style.
-Add unit tests for any new or changed functionality.
-Lint and test your code using [Grunt](http://gruntjs.com/).

 Adding new midi types is super easy -- just one line of code gets you input and output.
 See how it's done [here](https://github.com/CharlesHolbrow/midi-help/blob/e0d7600ee4ac7bd19d7446300c0ac8530371482c/src/lib/midi-types.coffee#L32-L45)

 ## Release History